Purpose

 Are you wondering what makes for a strong application?

-The SCAC recommends using the specified FY25 Individual Artist Fellowships Grant Evaluation Rubric as a guide when writing your application.
-Panelists will score your application responses based on the criteria within that rubric.
+The SCAC recommends using the rubric in this section as a guide when writing your application.
+Grant panelists will score your application responses based on the criteria within this rubric.

 Applications are accepted through our grants portal, which uses the Foundant platform.

 New to Foundant?
-For frequently asked questions, registration instructions, and other helpful information, we highly recommend visiting the Grants Portal FAQ, before you begin working in the system.
+For frequently asked questions, registration instructions, and other helpful information, we highly recommend visiting the Grants Portal FAQ before you begin working in the system.

 You may apply for more than one fellowship in the same year, but you must complete all application steps for each category and submit one application at a time.